-The Selkie myth has been sitting with me for about 18 months, when I found it described in Women who Run with the Wolves.
+The Selkie myth has been sitting with me since winter 2016, when I found it described in Women who Run with the Wolves.
 At the time, I could not articulate why this myth called to me on a soul level, but in reading other material and coming across the story specifically or metaphorically, I recognize what is so very resonant.
 Intuitively, I know that this myth would call others home, if they knew the story.

 The Selkie is a seal in Celtic mythology and parallels mermaid mythology.
 Selkies can be male or female, and in the essay below, I will be focusing on the female selkies (referred to as selkie or seal-woman).
 The female selkies can take human form once a month, removing their seal skins under a full moon to dance together on a beach, in community.
 One day a fisherman spies them, steals a skin, and the seal-woman who owns that skin cannot return to her ocean world with her sisters/friends.
 She agrees to stay with the man and be his wife for 7 years; then, he promises, he will give back her skin so she can rejoin her former life at sea.
 In that time, she has a child (sometimes referred to as a boy child, sometimes a girl child) and is pulled into domestic life, but her light is dimming – she is growing thinner, drier, more lifeless.
 After 7 years, she asks the man where her skin is, and he claims to not know.
 The child worries about the mother and learns the seal-woman’s story.
 To help the mother, the child seeks out a Wise Woman, who, the child learns, cannot help the seal-woman-turned-mother.
 “Your mother must help herself” the wise one tells the child (Estés, 75).
 In some versions, the child finds the skin, worn and threadbare, and returns it to the mother.
 In another version, the seal-woman sings her lost seal sisters back to life and obtains a skin from them.